saurastha/entity_extraction/README.md

 # Entity Extraction and Question Answer

 ### Overview
-This project focuses on extraction of entities (subject, object and their relationship, usually given by verb, and build a directed graph using the extracted entities.
+This project focuses on extraction of entities (subject, object and their relationship, usually given by verb) and build a directed graph using the extracted entities.
 The graph is then saved and used for Question Answering user queries which is in natural language.

 ### Installation
 All the required packages are listed in **requirements.txt** file.
 Install the dependencies as: